 Different countries and regions such as states or provinces have policies that may vary.
 The majority of rental companies permit cross-country travel, such as driving from the USA to Canada and vice versa, or from one region of the same country to another.

-In fact, driving a rental car across regions or countries requires extra care.
+Driving a rental car across regions or countries requires extra care.
 One example is the Cook Strait, which is a 30km body of water that separates the North and South islands of New Zealand.
 As a result, you will have to book the inter-island ferry to cross as foot passengers.

 You should always remember to inform the car rental site(s) online and during the pick-up, otherwise, the insurance coverage may be invalid when entering the adjacent country or region.